Skip to main content

 Great Blue Heron, Hay Island Park in Neguac

 Roll your windows down and breathe in the smell of salt water while driving across the causeway to the small, sandy island of Hay Island Park.
-Pull over at one of the wide spots and look for herons and other shorebirds along the shores.
+Pull over at one of the wide spots and look for herons and other waterfowl and shorebirds along the shores.
 On our last visit a Great Blue Heron was standing on top of a fishing net near the road as if he was posing for a picture.
 Drive across a small bridge and soon you will be travelling through the forested island.
 A beautifully painted blue, white and red Acadian lighthouse will soon emerge from the trees on the right.

 8. IRVING NATURE PARK IN SAINT JOHN